swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 - The `key` as a way to uniquely identify different caches.
 This resolves to a string like `swiftpm-tests-build-Linux-f5ded47...`.

-- The `restore-keys` as fallback. `actions/cache` will restore the latest cache that starts with `restore-keys`, if it can't find any caches matching `key` .
+- The `restore-keys` as fallback. `actions/cache` will restore the latest cache that starts with any of the `restore-keys`, if it can't find any caches matching `key` .

 Note that `actions/cache` follows some branch protection rules so it's not vulnerable to cache poisoning attacks.
 That means that it'll only restore a cache if it was cached from the current branch or the primary branch of your repository.

-After the tests process is over, you can cache the build artifacts to make sure the next CI run can leverage this fresh cache.
+After running the tests is over, you have the "Cache .build" step.

-So in the "Cache .build" step, you're caching your `.build` directory with the same key as the one in the "Restore .build" step.
+That's where you're using the `save` capability of `actions/cache` to save your `.build` directory using the same `key` that you used in "Restore .build".

 With the `if` condition, you're avoiding spending time in the cache step when you already found an exact match for the cache key in the "Restore .build" step.
-This is because `actions/cache` rejects cache entries with duplicate keys, and does not have an update mechanism.
+This is because `actions/cache` rejects saving cache entries with duplicate keys, and does not have an update mechanism.

 This `if` statement will still evaluate to `false` if "Restore .build" had to fallback to `restore-keys` to find a cache.